iloveitaly/python-starter-template/README.md

 typing from python to typescript via pyright + openapi + typescript library gen react-router seems to wrap `vite preview` direnv allow config

+### Dependencies

+The development dependency story is a bit messy:

+* brew is used to install some tools required by development scripts
+* mise is used runtimes, package managers, and runners (direnv + just).
+Mise should be used to install any tools required for running `build*` and `test*` Justfile recipes but not tools that are *very* popular (like jq, etc).
+  * Note that asdf could probably be used instead of mise, but I haven't tested it and there's many Justfile recipes that use mise.
+* apt is used to install *some* of the tools required to run CI scripts (like zsh), but some are omitted since they should never run in production.

 ### DevProd